Fixed Saver - 2 or 5 year term

 - The maximum amount that can be held in the account is £9 million.

-After 24 months the account will change to an Instant Saver.
-Before this happens, we'll contact you to explain your options and next steps.
+When the 2 or 5 year term comes to an end, the account will change to an Instant Saver.
+Before this happens, we’ll contact you to explain your options and next steps.

 Gross rate means we won’t deduct tax automatically from the interest we pay on money in your account.
 It’s your responsibility to pay any tax you may owe to HM Revenue & Customs (HMRC).